knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/index/TestFileIndexer.md

 [ ](- "ext:embed=#result.body")

 ## Find by latest modification time of contents
-When can search by modification date using the following query:
+Different versions of a file can have the same contents and hash.
+To check what version is the last version with changed contents, we can run the following query:

 [ ](- "ext:embed=getEsQuerySearchByContentsLastModified()")